Pillar (car)

 The pillars on a car with permanent roof body style (such as four-door sedans) are the vertical or nearly vertical supports of its window area or greenhouse—designated respectively as the A, B, C and (in larger cars such as 4-door station wagons and sport utility vehicles) D-pillar, moving from front to rear, in profile view.

 Nomenclature

-Car pillars are components that support the structure of an enclosed automobile body.
-This is similar to that of a house with pillars supporting the roof over the floor.
-Car pillars are designed to stand in near vertical or inclined positions to support the roof.
+Car pillars are vertical or inclined components of an enclosed automobile's body that both support its roof and reinforce the torsional rigidity of the body.

-The consistent alphabetical designation of a car's pillars provides a common reference for design discussion and critical communication.
-This is used by insurance companies to identify damaged components and rescue teams employ pillar nomenclature to facilitate communication when cutting wrecked vehicles, as when using the jaws of life.
+An alphabetical convention for designating a car's pillars has developed over time, used variously by the automotive press in describing and reviewing vehicles, insurance companies in identifying damaged components, and first-responder rescue teams to facilitate communication, as when using the jaws of life to cut their way into a wreck.

-The A-pillars on each side of the windshield come up to be joined together by the header rail across the top of the windshield.

-The B pillars are sometimes referred to as "posts" (such as a two-door or four-door post sedan).
+The letters A, B, C, and D are used (in upper case):